Man attacked in York street

 Officers are requesting the public's assistance to help establish the full circumstances surrounding the incident.

-The suspect has been described as a stocky male, around 6 ft tall, between 30 to 40 years old and was wearing a black T-shirt at the time of the incident.
+The suspect has been described as a stocky male, around 6ft tall, aged between 30-40 and was wearing a black T-shirt at the time of the incident.

 Anyone with information that could assist the investigation should email Alex.gregory@northyorkshire.police.uk.